ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

       RAP: /Users/username/DATA/UFS/RAP/grib2
       HRRR: /Users/username/DATA/UFS/HRRR/grib2

-This can be helpful when conducting a multiple experiments with different types of data.
+This can be helpful when conducting multiple experiments with different types of data.

 .. _VXConfig: